Speakers

 • Umberto Malapelle

-PhD University Federico II of Naples
+PhD University of Naples Federico II

 Umberto Malapelle

-PhD University Federico II of Naples
+PhD University of Naples Federico II

 Umberto Malapelle, PhD, is Associate Professor and Chair of the Predictive Molecular Pathology Laboratory at the Department of Public Health, University of Naples Federico II.
 His research is centered on molecular diagnostics and predictive biomarkers in solid tumors with a particular focus on lung cancer, colorectal cancer, melanoma, breast cancer, and GIST.
 Prof. Malapelle pioneered the integration of Next Generation Sequencing into clinical diagnostics.